by Gregory James

 And the best most of these types of “systems” can offer in the way of a “method” is to ignore or “purge the negative” feelings with swinging crystals, herbal potions, or pseudo-psychological group “therapy”.
 Some groups even present “methods” of impromptu roll-playing, acting out your frustrations against the world or your parents, etc., and simply scream, shout, curse and basically throw a tantrum (the more dramatic and primal the better), so to “purge the negativity”.
 I tell you, you need to do better than just twirl a crystal or throw a manufactured tantrum to sort your issues and reconnect with the True Nature.
 If anything, I’d say that if these are the kinds of practices that appeal to you, you likely need to address a lot more than you think (presuming you are not against thinking, that is).

-Critical, objective thinking is a vital part of any Real Spiritual Practice!
+An introspective process of objective thinking is a vital part of any viable spiritual practice!
 Of course, there are accompanying methods for ensuring that the type of thinking the practitioner is doing is of the proper quality and direction.
-And yes, it is vital to be able to Still the Mind and simply BE, and you must understand how to manage your thoughts, but I assure you, in any kind of Spiritual Practice that could ever make a quality change: thinking is encouraged, not discouraged!
+And yes, it is vital to be able to Still the Mind and simply BE, and you must understand how to manage your thoughts, but I assure you, in any kind of spiritual practice that could ever make a quality change: thinking is encouraged, not discouraged!

 People seem to be very confused by Truth; “what does it mean?”
 It isn’t complicated; just get your head straight!
 By “Truth”, I mean simply the most clear and definite, objective recognition of Reality possible.
 And if you really don’t know, if certainty isn’t possible, then simply admit it!
 That’s Truth!
 And it is the Way to deepen and extend Truth — through you, from you, and in our world.
 While there will always be people at different levels of this recognition, we — as individuals and as a society — can continue to reach for ever-deeper objectivity and understanding of Truth.
 This involves being clear enough to abandon even our dearest beliefs in light of new realizations; to stop clinging to fairy tales and hero myths; and to stop turning a blind eye to the facts just because it doesn’t fit our preferred ideas.
 Truth is not a goal, it is the Path.
 So long as we continue to move toward Truth, in every manner possible, we are complete in our surrender unto Divine Virtue and the Natural Grace of it’s Way.